AidanInfante/Cyber-Capstone/Cyber_Capstone/README.md

             ember_features.csv     # initial nested JSON flattening script output, needs to be created by generate_csv.py as it is too large to upload to github generate_csv.py     # created the initial ember_features.csv
-            train_model.py     # uses the cleaned features to train and save the Random Forest Classifier

-        cleaned_features.csv    # output of the clean flattening script, needs to be created by create_clean_features.py as it is too large to upload to github
+            train_model.py     # uses the cleaned features to train and save the Random Forest Classifier predict.py    # creates the predictions of what the antivirus model should get cleaned_features.csv    # output of the clean flattening script, needs to be created by create_clean_features.py as it is too large to upload to github
         Demo.mp4    # demo video for presentation
         full_script_gui.py  # final and full script that runs antivirus and scans csv files